 The Public Libraries and Museums Act 1964 requires local authorities in England and Wales to “provide a comprehensive and efficient library service”.

-Concerns about the impact of funding cuts on library services are ongoing and the Chartered Institute of Library and Information Professionals (CILIP) has launched a “My Library By Right” campaign.
-This is calling for the public’s “rights to libraries to be recognised and respected” and for the Department for Culture, Media and Sport (DCMS) to carry out its duties under the 1964 Act.
+Concerns about the future of library services are ongoing.
+The Chartered Institute of Library and Information Professionals (CILIP) has a “My Library By Right” campaign.

 Commons Briefing papers SN05875